JunSean-Fung/A03/README.md

 Remote - A common repository in Git that all of the team mebers use to exchange their changes.

 ===============================================================================
 Before getting into the process with Github, First, there are some software to be installed into your computer:

-1. GIT
+	1. Git
-2. Webstorm
+	2. WebStorm

 Then, create a Github account using your internet browser.
 After the Github sign up, start the WebStorm application on your computer.
 From there, (Assuming that you do not have any project in Webstorm already) you should be greeted with “Welcome to WebStorm ” pop up, where you can see the Logo of WebStorm on the right side of the pop up and there are three options under it: